Important information and who we are

 - Complete the transaction for which the personal information was collected, provide a good or service requested by the California resident, or reasonably anticipated within the context of our ongoing business relationship with the California resident, or otherwise perform a contract between our business and the California resident.

-- Conduct solely internal uses that are reasonably aligned with the expectations of the California resident based on the California resident’s relationship with us.
+- Enable solely internal uses that are reasonably aligned with the expectations of the California resident based on the California resident’s relationship with us.

 - Comply with a legal obligation.